hayley/hayley.ws/_posts/2010-12-11-attention-this-book-is-full-of-typos.md

 You suck.
 I actually liked this book.
 But because of all of the typos, I will forever remember it as the book littered with typos, rather than the book that had some really great information and idea generators on how to get attention.

-Somewhat paradoxically, the fact that I liked the book so much is why it's left such a bad taste in my mouth.
+Somewhat paradoxically, *the fact that I liked the book so much is why it's left such a bad taste in my mouth*.

 See, had I not liked it, I would've quit reading it long ago.
-I wouldn't have encountered so many blatant typos.
-And this book wouldn't have become my perfect example of the downfall of the printed book.
+Which means I wouldn't have encountered so many blatant typos.
+And then this book wouldn't have become my perfect example of the downfall of the printed book.

 I just don't get it.
 Are publishers even utilizing proofreaders anymore?
 Or is a computer program the only thing giving the text a once-over before it's sent off?

 Yes, I'm over generalizing, because I do still read a fair amount of books that are *nearly* perfect (of the books I read, it's quite rare to find one with *zero* typos).

 Of course, maybe those books didn't have proofreaders either.
-Maybe they were just lucky enough to have authors that were good at doing their proofreading.
+Maybe they were just lucky enough to have authors that were good at doing their own proofreading.

-And if it's a money thing, I have two things to say to publishers.
+And if the lack of proofreaders is a money thing, I have two things to say to publishers.

 1. You expect me to place monetary value on something that you obviously didn't value yourselves?
 2. I'll bet you could find plenty of proofreaders who would be willing to work for just the cost of an advanced copy of the book.
 All you're out at that point is the cost of the book/shipping and the cost of having lost a potential sale.

 ## conclusion

 I should point out that, to the author's credit, if you ignore all the typos, it was actually pretty well written.
-I don't remember running into any klutzy or confusing sentences, just a whole bunch of stuff that should've been caught by a proofreader.
+I don't remember running into any klutzy or confusing sentences, and if I were a different person, it would've been an absolute pleasure to read because I could've overlooked or completely missed all of the errors in the book.

+But typos stick out to me.
+They greatly impact my ability to enjoy a book.
+Like how breaking the fourth wall in a TV show or movie can take you out of the story, typos constantly remind me that I'm reading a *flawed* book.
+If it's fiction, errors take me out of the story.
+If it's non-fiction, those errors make me start to seriously question what else is completely wrong that *I'm* not catching.
+In short, it ruins a book's credibility for me.

+So if you ask me about this book a year from now, I won't remember the good bits.

+I'll remember that this book is full of typos.